DataDog/integrations-core/scylla/README.md

 ### Events

-Scylla does not include any events.
+The Scylla check does not include any events.

 ## Troubleshooting